aibrite/jdash-docs/src/client/dashlet-development.md

 `template`element is used to set html dom elements.
 When a new instance of dashlet is created, elements inside template element is cloned and dom of new dashlet instance is created.

-`script` element is optional and allows you to execute javascript for dashlet.
+`script` element is optional and allows you to execute Javascript for dashlet.

-After defining a dashlet you can add it to a dashboard or just use as custom element.
+After defining a dashlet, you can add it to a dashboard or just use it as a custom element.

 ```html
 <hello-world></hello-word>